Tag Archives: tour guide

 Banksy street art stencil in Lowestoft showing seagull snatching chips from a packet which is actually insulation in a skip

-Banksy Street Art Staycation In East Anglia
+Banksy Street Art Spraycation In East Anglia

 East Anglia has in the past week or so became home to a spectacular trove of Banksy street art.
 Banksy created a grand total of 10 new pieces of street art and to put this in context, there were only 5 outdoor Banksy artworks at his own Dismaland group show in 2015!